shakiba-vakili/steps/README.md

 ## Features
 - Step navigation using "Prev" and "Next" buttons.
-- Dynamic styling to indicate active and inactive steps.- Disabled buttons for the first step and the last step.
+- Dynamic styling to indicate active and inactive steps.
+- Disabled buttons for the first step and the last step.
 - Color changes for steps and buttons based on their state.

 ## Getting Started